nl253/GeneticAlgo/README.md

 ## NGenes

 This is how many numbers each array will have.
 Each gene (number) corresponds to a dimension in the search space you are exploring.
-E.g.
+For example:

 <table>
   <tr>